sholladay/pogo/example/simple-server/README.md

 # Simple Server

 This is an example of a very basic application, similar to [Hello World](../hello-world), but with the following changes:
- - Added a test in `test.js` that demonstrates the use of [`server.inject()`](../../README.md#serverinjectrequest).
+ - Added a test in `test.ts` that demonstrates the use of [`server.inject()`](../../README.md#serverinjectrequest).
- - Moved the server creation to `main.js` and only start the server in `run.js`, so the tests can import the server without starting it.
+ - Moved the server creation to `main.ts` and only start the server in `run.ts`, so the tests can import the server without starting it.
- - Created `dependencies.js` and `dev-dependencies.js` as a central location to import external dependencies, similar to `package.json` in Node.js.
+ - Created `dependencies.ts` and `dev-dependencies.ts` as a central location to import external dependencies, similar to `package.json` in Node.js.

 ## Run the example